-ISSUE/ STRATEGY REL EVANT TO MAROOCHYDORE JUNIOR RUGBY LEAGUE Source Establish larger, co events, functions a ounds capable of hosting Improve long-terr infrastructures such Integrate whole of development and ir Apply resource eff ground development 0, nt in the open space net liversal access and safety. parking, commuter paths, storage areas. ondary uses such as car Plan for effective lin pedestrian paths. iks to community by pul blic transport, cycle and l , , to the community for unstructured recreational delivery in accordance w on detailed planning, vith Council's Community emerging priorities a sustainable transport Wises Road will no addressed.
-I will pursue to deliver a to parking and access at ls of this Strategy are Sustainable Transport Strategy 2011-2031 Consideration User/mode Consider First ▶ Pedestrians ► Cyclists ► Public transport users + Freight &amp; specialist service vehicles Consider Last ▶ Other motor traffic The Strategy maps the proposed hierarchy and function of transport corridors for the Sunshine Coast for 2031 and beyond and guides the planning and implementation of transport to achieve the sustainable transport vision.
+ISSUE/ STRATEGY RELEVANT TO MAROOCHYDORE JUNIOR RUGBY LEAGUE SOURCE CLUB • Establish larger, centrally located sports grounds capable of hosting events, functions and social gatherings.
+Improve long-term financial viability through shared support infrastructures such as clubhouses, car parks and water re-use.
+Integrate whole of life costs into open space planning, landscape development and infrastructure selection.
+Apply resource efficient and effective strategies in park and sports ground development (e.g. water reuse and native planting). • Ensure development in the open space network is accessible using the standards of universal access and safety.
+Actively seek to reduce space lost to secondary uses such as car parking, commuter paths, storage areas.
+Plan for effective links to community by public transport, cycle and pedestrian paths.
+Ensure accessibility to the community for unstructured recreational activities.
+Continue to engage with communities on detailed planning, management, and delivery in accordance with Council's Community Engagement Policy.
+The Sunshine Coast Sustainable Transport Strategy outlines the Sunshine Coast emerging priorities and key strategies Council will pursue to deliver a Sustainable Transport sustainable transport system.
+Consideration to parking and access at Strategy 2011-2031 Wises Road will need to ensure the goals of this Strategy are addressed.
+The Strategy provides a user hierarchy as detailed below: Consideration User/mode Consider First Pedestrians Cyclists Public transport users Freight & specialist service vehicles Consider Last Other motor traffic The Strategy maps the proposed hierarchy and function of transport corridors for the Sunshine Coast for 2031 and beyond and guides the planning and implementation of transport to achieve the sustainable transport vision.
 The Strategy identifies a fundamental objective in active transport planning is to improve community mobility and amenity by providing connected networks and facilities based on people's needs and location.
 The goal within the Strategy is to provide pedestrians and cyclists with safe, comfortable, direct connections to where they want to go including homes, schools, work places, shopping areas, services, recreational opportunities and public transport.
 The Strategy outlines that planning will support and encourage walking and cycling as an alternative to private car use and as healthy recreational activity for all ages.
 The Strategy incorporates the Sunshine Coast Active Transport Plan 2011-2031 (Active Transport Plan) which provides additional detail and guidance in support of this Strategy.